louayfarah/Many-Segments-Intersection-Problem-with-AVL-Tree-in-Cpp/README.md

 # Many-Segments-Intersection-Problem-with-AVL-Tree-in-Cpp

 This program detects if any two intersect given a collection of line segments.
-We implement the sweep line algorithm and an AVL Tree to solve the problem.
+We implement the sweep line algorithm and a generic AVL Tree in C++ to solve the problem.

 Input